wavefrontHQ/integrations/opentelemetry/README.md

 - Applications send data directly to a Collector configured to use fewer resources, aka the _agent_;
-- The Collector then sends the data to the appropriate backend, in this demo Jaeger, Zipkin, and Prometheus;
+- The Collector then sends the data to the appropriate backend, in this sample Prometheus;

 This sample uses `docker-compose` and by default runs against the `otel/opentelemetry-collector-dev:latest` image: